andrewpfunk/andrewpfunk/README.md

-- 👋 Hi, I’m @andrewpfunk
+- 🖖 Hi, I’m Andy Funk
-- 👀 I’m interested in web app development
+- 🌐 I’m interested in web app development
-- 🌱 I’m currently learning how to use serverless functions (Netlify, Vercel) to store data in the cloud with NoSQL (Couchbase, MongoDB)
+- ☁️ I’m currently learning how to use serverless functions (Netlify, Vercel) to store data in the cloud with NoSQL (Couchbase, MongoDB)
   - Here's a tutorial I wrote to practice what I've learned so far: https://github.com/andrewpfunk/serverless-tutorial

 <!---